RedHatInsights/frontend-components/packages/notifications/doc/notifications.md

 import React, { Fragment } from 'react' import { Provider } from 'react-redux'
 import { getRegistry } from '@redhat-cloud-services/frontend-components-utilities/files/Registry';
-import { NotificationsPortal, notifications } from from '@redhat-cloud-services/frontend-components-notifications';
+import { NotificationsPortal, notifications } from '@redhat-cloud-services/frontend-components-notifications';

 // you also need styles for the component import '@redhat-cloud-services/frontend-components-notifications/index.css';